Wayfarer-Labs/owl-control/README.md

 Software known to interfere with OWL Control:

+- MSI Afterburner - Causes problems with recording.
+Use [Steam Overlay with performance stats](https://help.steampowered.com/en/faqs/view/3462-CD4C-36BD5767) instead.
 - RivaTuner Statistics Server - Often installed with MSI Afterburner.
 Sometimes causes conflicts.
 - Antivirus Software - OWL Control is NOT malware.
-If you experience problems, you are safe to add OWL Control to your antivirus whitelist while problem solving.
+If you experience problems, you are safe to lower antivirus on OWL Control while problem solving.

 If you run into other difficulties, write down what happened and take screenshots using [Windows' snipper tool](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b), then [speak to us on our Discord server](https://discord.gg/ZgCWTGYf4E) or [open an issue on GitHub](https://github.com/Wayfarer-Labs/owl-control/issues).